bmay51213/bmay51213.github.io/_posts/2020-04-19-datamining.md

 __Aliveat1:__  Categorical (Whether or Not Person Was Alive At One Year -- __Target__)

-The case identifiers of this data will be dropped as well as three variables.
+The case identifiers were dropped from the dataset.
 The survival and alive variables together created the values for the target variable so these are redundant.
-Likewise, the wall motion index was derived from wall motion score so we will remove the wall motion score variables.
+Likewise, the wall motion index was derived from wall motion score so the wall motion score was also removed.

 ```python